John Kilner: Other multi-author books

 Under Kilner's direction, the Center for Bioethics and Human Dignity began work on developing a series of books called the Horizons in Bioethics Series, which Eerdmans Publishing Company has published in the United States and Paternoster Press has published in Europe.
 Each book focuses on one topical area within bioethics.
 For each volume, Kilner, in consultation with others, assembled a team of authors.
-Kilner himself served as the lead editor of most of those books, including such titles as Bioethics and the Future of Medicine, Dignity and Dying, Genetic Ethics, The Changing Face of Health Care, The Reproduction Revolution, and Cutting-Edge Bioethics (on biotechnology).
+Kilner himself served as the lead editor and often one of the authors of most of those books, including such titles as Bioethics and the Future of Medicine, Dignity and Dying, Genetic Ethics, The Changing Face of Health Care, The Reproduction Revolution, and Cutting-Edge Bioethics (on biotechnology).
 A similar volume co-edited by Kilner and cardiologist Jay Hollman outside this series is entitled Medical Ethics.
 It has been published only in the Russian language.
+For other books, Kilner has been a member of the author team and written a portion of the book--for example, Choosing Who's to Live, Christian Higher Education, and Created in the Image of God.